Meet Tim Cavey, the Host of the Teachers on Fire Podcast

-My name is Tim Cavey, and I’m an 8th grade educator and vice-principal in Vancouver, BC, Canada.
+Welcome!
+My name is Tim Cavey.
+I’m an 8th grade educator and middle school vice-principal in Vancouver, BC, Canada.
 In 2019, I completed a Master’s of Educational Leadership degree through Vancouver Island University, and the 2020-2021 school year was my 20th in education.

 My Mission (The HOW)

 On the Teachers on Fire podcast, I profile agents of growth and transformation in K-12 education.
 I chat with inspiring educators to bring you their highs and lows, passions and goals, and the voices and influences that are shaping their thinking and inspiring their practice.
 In the fall of 2020, I began streaming these conversations on the Teachers on Fire YouTube channel as well.

 My Vision (The WHY)

 We live in an age of phenomenal opportunities for content creation.
 We can all write, record audio, or produce video content and share it with the world using nothing more than our smartphones.

 My vision was and continues to be the contribution of important conversations that spark thinking and ignite innovative practices by educators around the globe.
-As you’ll see if you explore my Tributes page, I’m pleased to say that the show is already making a positive impact.
+Not a week goes by that I’m not reminded of the positive impact that the show is making on listeners and viewers around the globe.

 What Inspired Teachers on Fire?